How to Dry Summer Squash: An Illustrated Guide

 Other Ways You May Cut Your Squash for Drying

 - "Can I shred or cut my zucchini and summer squashes in different shapes before drying them?"
 Yes, you may.
-Discs or chips are just one option.
+Discs or chips are just one option out of many.

-- You may shred your zucchini—not too finely, or it will be hard to remove from trays —and use it later in pies, cobblers, desserts, breads, sauces, soups, or casseroles.
+- You may shred your zucchini—not too finely, or it will be hard to remove from the trays—and use it later in pies, cobblers, desserts, breads, sauces, soups, or casseroles.

 - You may slice long, lasagna-like shapes or noodle shapes for use as a pasta substitute.

 - You may even slice stars, moons, bears, or other fun, kid-friendly shapes, if you don't mind having to use the "rinds" for something else!

 The technique you use when drying squash in an oven will vary with the type of oven you have.

 An electric oven usually doesn't go low enough to safely dry vegetables without burning or cooking them.
 This can be solved by using the lowest oven setting, and inserting a butter knife into the door to keep it open a crack.
 This will also help moisture escape, hastening the process.